 - Classroom Resources: Through a grant-giving program, funding will be provided directly to under-resourced public schools to provide instruments, dance floors, lighting grids, and other necessary materials to help create new and enhance existing theatre programs.

 - Training Scholarships: Funding will go towards covering the costs associated with sending select students to summer study and after school training programs.

 - 4-Year Partial University Scholarships: Financial support will be provided to select students to pursue theatre studies at the University level.

-The Training Scholarships application portal is now available.
-Click here.
+The Training Scholarships application portal is currently closed.

-The 4-Year Partial University Scholarships applications is now available.
-Click here.
+The 4-Year Partial University Scholarships applications is currently closed.